-6.7.5 Impact of machine background on tracking performances
+6.7.5 Impact of machine background on tracking performance

-The background conditions will be more severe in Super B with respect to BABAR, as described in Section [].
+The background conditions will be more severe in Super B than in BABAR, as described in Section 6.6.
 The fast front-end electronics of the SVT provides very good resolution on the time of passage of the particle or time of arrival of the hit.
-The ToT (Time over Threshold) of the shaper output is used to correct for the time between the time of arrival of the hit and the time the shaper exceeds threshold.
-The resolution on the time of arrival of the hit, $\sigma$ , varies for the different SVT layers depending mainly on the shaper peaking time of the front-end electronics and has been estimated using 'ad hoc' simulations.
-The resolutions for the different layers and sides are reported in Table 6.6 and they are about 10 ns for Layer0 up to 25 ns for Layer5.
+The Time over Threshold (ToT) of the shaper output is used to correct for the time between the time of arrival of it and the time the shaper exceeds threshold.
+The resolution on the time of arrival of the hit depends on the SVT layer due to the different shaper peaking times of the front-end electronics, ar been estimated using 'ad hoc' simulations Several peaking times will be available on the strip readout chips, as summarized in Table 6.13.
+The resolution for all layers and sides is reported in Table 6.7 for the nominal peaking-time configuration and for the shortest peaking times in Layer4 and Layer5.
+It ranges from about 10 ns for Layer0 up to 50 ns for Layer5.
 In our studies, hits outside a $\pm 5\sigma$ acceptance time window from the event time (determined by the DCH) are discarded.
 A similar procedure was used in the reconstruction program of the BABAR experiment.